hithismani/audio-transcriber/readme.md

    - Timestamp-based chapter segmentation
    - Export chapters as separate files or with hierarchical structure

+## Privacy Considerations

+When using this transcription application, be aware of:
+- Audio/video files are sent to OpenAI's servers for transcription
+- Ensure you have necessary rights and permissions for content
+- OpenAI API data is not used for model training
+- Obtain consent before transcribing recordings of others

 ## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.
+Contributions are welcome!
+Please fork the repository and submit a pull request.

-## Notes

-- Ensure FFmpeg is correctly installed and accessible in your system PATH
-- Check that your OpenAI API key is correct and has the necessary permissions
-- Temporary files are automatically cleaned up after processing

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- OpenAI for providing the Whisper transcription model
+- OpenAI for the Whisper transcription model
-- Streamlit for the intuitive web interface framework
+- Streamlit for the web interface
+- Pyannote for speaker diarization
-- Pydub for audio file handling
+- Pydub for audio processing
-- MoviePy for video file processing
+- MoviePy for video file handling